 This is based on 56 of the most popular portable air conditioners on the market.

 There are outliers to this wattage range.
 For example, personal air coolers are considered by many to be air conditioners.
-These devices can use just 7W – check out the best selling model on Amazon, here.
+These devices can have a listed wattage of just 7W.

 In this article however, portable air conditioners are considered to be AC units that are similar to window and wall air conditioners, but with wheels.

 Portable AC wattage refers to the power rating of the device.
 In other words, it’s the manufacturer’s listed wattage – this is generally the maximum amount of watts that the device will consume.